-RFM's amplifier-sequenced hybrid (ASH) transceiver is specifically designed for short-range wireless data communication applications.
-The transceiver provides robust operation, very small size, low power consumption and low implementation cost.
+RFM's RX6000 series amplifier-sequenced hybrid (ASH) receivers are specifically designed for short-range wireless control and data communication applications.
+The receivers provide robust operation, very small size, low power consumption and low implementation cost.
 All critical RF functions are contained in the hybrid, simplifying and speeding design-in.
-The ASH transceiver can be readily configured to support a wide range of data rates and protocol requirements.
-The transceiver features excellent suppression of transmitter harmonics and virtually no RF emissions when receiving, making it easy to certify to short-range (unlicensed) radio regulations.
+The ASH receiver can be readily configured to support a wide range of data rates and protocol requirements.
+The receiver features virtually no RF emissions, making it easy to certify to short-range (unlicensed) radio regulations.